 Witchmarks at Knole and the Gunpowder Plot

 A series of witchmarks discovered during conservation work in a room built to accommodate King James I at Knole, were carved in the months immediately following the Gunpowder Plot.
 The engravings, believed to ward off evil spirits, were dated using tree ring dating to early 1606.

 Experts believe that craftsmen renovating Knole in anticipation of a visit from James I carved the witchmarks.
 In the wake of the failed Gunpowder Plot, the marks in the Upper King’s Room were intended to protect the King from evil spirits.

 Fear and witchcraft

-Mass hysteria swept the country following the assassination attempt on the Protestant King James I by Catholic plotters including Guy Fawkes.
-Accusations of demonic forces and witches at work were rife at a time which followed decades of religious upheaval.
+Mass hysteria swept the country following the assassination attempt on the Protestant King James I by Catholic plotters, including Guy Fawkes.
+Accusations of demonic forces and witches at work were rife at a time, following decades of religious upheaval.

 The practice of carving intersecting lines and symbols was thought to form a ‘demon trap’, warding off evil spirits and preventing demonic possessions.
 The witchmarks illustrate how fear governed the everyday lives of people living through the early 17th century.